remotion-dev/remotion/packages/docs/docs/render-still.md

 ### `inputProps?`

+_optional_

 [Custom props which will be passed to the component.](/docs/parametrized-rendering) Useful for rendering videos with dynamic content.
 Can be an object of any shape.

 ### `frame?`

 _optional - default: 0_

-Which frame should be rendered based on it's number.
+Which frame should be rendered based on its number.

 ### `imageFormat?`